SysMedOs/lipidhunter/README.md

 For more experienced users, or if you have another operating system (`Linux`, `macOS`), there are also instructions about downloading and running the source code.

-LipidHunter requires minimum 2.0 GHz CPU and 4 GB RAM to run, for multiple processes of LipidHunter, 8 GB or 16 GB of RAM are recommended.
+LipidHunter requires minimum 2.0 GHz CPU and 4 GB RAM to run, to analyze multiple files by LipidHunter in parallel, 8 GB or 16 GB of RAM are recommended.

 Though we tried our best to keep the Windows executable distribution up to date.
 We have no guarantee that the Windows executable distribution corresponding to the latest version of LipidHunter source code.
 Please check out the original LipidHunter repository for latest features and bug fix.